- What happened to "dorms"?

 Should I bring my computer and are the rooms wired for computer connections? | Back to top.

 With a computer equipped with an Ethernet or wireless card, students can enjoy free, direct, unlimited access to email and the Internet from any residence hall room.
 Wireless networking is also available throughout much of campus.
 Students without their own computer can use the conveniently located computer labs in the Vaughn Center, Jaeb Computer Center and Plant Hall.
+Visit the Incoming Student ITS Checklist page for more tips on-campus technology.

 Am I allowed to have a pet in the residence halls? | Back to top.

 Students may have fish as pets with the consent of their roommate(s).
 Each room/apartment may have one 10-gallon aquarium.
-Students who have fish should arrange for someone off campus to care for them during holidays and breaks.
+Students who have fish should arrange for someone off-campus to care for them during holidays and breaks.
 No other pets are permitted with the exception of service animals.
-Emotional support animals (ESAs) are only permitted in the student's room if accommodations have been given to the student by the UT Student Disability Services Office for an ESA.
+Emotional support animals (ESAs) are only permitted in the student's room if accommodations have been given to the student by the UT Student Accessibility Services Office for an ESA.
 Animals are not permitted to visit in the residence halls including interior and exterior hallways.

 Am I allowed to have guests in my room? | Back to top.